 Of course, it’s not just older adults that can trip on rugs, most anyone can!
 But, this does not necessarily mean that you can’t make a few changes to make any rug safer for everyone living in the house.

 Should Old People Have Rugs?

 I even remember a patient of mine who fell and suffered a head injury because his huge dog was running through the house and slipped on the area rug which my patient was standing on.
-Needless to say, he fell, hit his head on his stone floors and his life was never the same again.
+Needless to say, he fell, and hit his head on the stone floor and his life was never the same again.

-That being said, I understand that many seniors enjoy the comfort and aesthetic of a rug in their home.
-It’s a battle that most often cannot be won.
+That being said, I understand that many seniors enjoy the comfort and aesthetic of a rug in their homes.

 - Make sure the rug is firmly attached to the floor.
 This can be done with double-sided tape, non-skid pads or gripper products.